Good Day Clients & Partners,

 QINGDAO

-- Berthing delays of 2 days experienced at this port.
-Vessel bunching and congestion being experienced.
+- Berthing delays of 3 days experienced at this port.
+Vessel bunching and congestion being experienced due to strong winds.

 SHANGHAI